Bharat Ane Nenu: Development

 DVV Danayya announced that they would produce a film with Mahesh Babu directed by Koratala Siva in mid-2016.
-Devi Sri Prasad (DSP) was chosen to do the music for this film.
+Devi Sri Prasad (DSP) was selected to compose music for the film.

 Casting

 Kiara Advani played the role of the Chief Minister's girlfriend.
-Sarath Kumar was roped in to play the role of Mahesh Babu's father, and Prakash Raj signed in to play the role of antagonist.
+R. Sarathkumar was roped in to play the role of Mahesh Babu's father, and Prakash Raj signed in to play the role of antagonist.

 Actor Devaraj, who played prominent antagonistic roles in Telugu cinemas in the first decade of the 21st century, was noted to appear in a Telugu film after a gap of 11 years through Bharat Ane Nenu, where he played the role of leader of the opposition party.

 Crew

 Stunt duo Ram-Laxman performed the stunt choreography for this film.
-The dance choreography was performed by Raju Sundaram, Dinesh Kumar, and Raghu.
+The dance choreography was performed by Raju Sundaram, Dinesh, and Raghu.

 Filming

 "I Don't Know", the first South Indian song sung by Farhan Akhtar, was shot in Spain with Mahesh Babu and was choreographed by Raju Sundaram.